emincerit/Unemployment-in-America-per-State-since-1976/README.md

 ### Data:

 ### This Dataset represents relevant population statistics and employment rates per US state since January1976 until December 2022.
-All data are official figures from the Bureau of Labor Statistics that have been compiled and structured by Justin Oh and published on Kaggle (Unemployment in America, Per US State | Kaggle).
+All data are official figures from the Bureau of Labor Statistics that have been compiled and structured by Justin Oh and published on Kaggle [Unemployment in America, Per US State | Kaggle](https://www.kaggle.com/datasets/justin2028/unemployment-in-america-per-us-state).